Neiko2002/vibe/README.md

 ./install.sh
 ```

-Use `./install.sh --skip-gpu` if you don't need to benchmark GPU methods.
+Use `./install.sh --skip-gpu` if you don't need GPU methods.
 To build an image for a single library:

 ```sh
 ./install.sh --algorithm hnswlib